wmmihaa/azureiotbootcamp/labs/Lab1.md

   });
 }
 ```
 This function will return a callback with the sensorTag object together with any errors.
-Call the setUpSensor function directly after you have successfully connected to the IoT Hub:
+Call the setUpSensor function **directly after you have successfully connected to the IoT Hub**:
 ```js
 setUpSensor(sensorId, function (err, sensorTag) {
     if (err) {